akshithg05/notes/NodeJS/Season 1.md

 Once the function is executed, the functional execution context moves out of the Call Stack.
 Once that is done, the garbage collector frees up all the space/ vars utilized by the function.

 Once the function execution is complete, console.log(c) will run and then GEC will move out of the call stack.

+As soon as the file is read by libUV, libUV sends the callback function back to JS engine. this function will be pushed onto the callstack and then be executed.
+And then the function will be removed from the callstack.

+Similarly, if API call is resolved by this time, this A function will be added to the CS and the function will be executed quickly.

+NodeJS is ASYNCHRONOUS
+V8 Engine is SYNCHRONOUS

+Therefore, NodeJS can do async I/O or non-blocking I/O. NodeJS is a JavaScript runtime built on Google Chrome's V8 Engine, it is capable of running JS outside the browser and perform async I/O operations.